volodymyrhudyma/blog/content/blog/improve-your-state-handling-with-immer.md

 produce(recipe) => (state, ...args?) => nextState;
 ```

-The basic produce receives current state as the first argument, a function that creates a draft state as the second and returns a next state.
+The basic produce receives current state as its first argument, and a function that produces a draft state as the second and returns a next state.

 It can be overloaded, which is intended to be used for [currying](/a-simple-guilde-to-currying-in-javascript/).

-The curried version receives a function as the first argument, which contains a draft state and any other arguments, and it returns a new function that accepts a state and any other arguments and returns a next state.
+The curried version receives a function as its first argument, containing a draft state and any other arguments, and returns a new function that accepts a state and any other arguments, and then returns a next state.

-The benefit of using an overloaded version is that you get a pre-bound producer that only needs a state to produce the value from.
+The advantage of the overloaded version is that you get a pre-bound producer that only requires a state from which to generate the draft.

 ## The Basic Example

-To better understand the concept, let's see a basic example of immer usage:
+To better understand the concept, let's see a basic example of the use of immer:

 ```javascript
 import produce from "immer"